All Episodes

 I did this precedent-setting constitutional adjudication.

-That because it gets overturned and there's all these problems.
+No, they don't want to do that shit because it gets overturned and there's all these problems.

-Okay, so they want to be not middle of the road, but they want to be straight and precise and legal in there and not cause to have cause to do anything precedent-setting, especially in bullshit cases about blue chicken cults suing people for RICO and damages and all of the kind of shit that they were suing me for and all these other people, which all of which is 100% horseshit, right?
+Okay, so they want to be not middle of the road, but they want to be straight and precise and legal in there and not cause to have cause to do anything precedent setting, especially in bullshit cases about blue chicken cults suing people for RICO and damages and all of the kind of shit that they were suing me for and all these other people, which all of which is 100% horseshit, right?

-And sooner or later, the judge has to look at the actual facts that are being written up in all of these these things and make an adjudication.
+And sooner or later, the judge has to look at the actual facts that are being written up in all of these things and make an adjudication.

-So sooner or later they've got to hear that Corey Good was was saying he's a time-traveling um uh astronaut that's uh been doing business with uh eight-foot-high uh blue space chickens, and and the judge is gonna have to say, okay.
+So sooner or later, they've got to hear that Corey Good was saying he's a time-traveling astronaut that's been doing business with eight-foot-high blue space chickens.

-You know, anyway though, so the judge doesn't, no judge wants to make a precedent-setting decision.
+You know, anyway, though, so the judge doesn't, no judge wants to make a precedent-setting decision.

 So I put the judge in a bind.